zentyal/zentyal/docs/en/user/routing.rst

 #. **Action:**
-   In pairs, leave one eBox with the current configuration and add a new *gateway* in the other, accessing :menuselection:`Network --> Routers` via the interface and clicking on :guilabel:`Add new`, with the following data:
+   In pairs, leave one eBox with the current configuration and add a new *gateway* in the other, accessing :menuselection:`Network --> Gateways` via the interface and clicking on :guilabel:`Add new`, with the following data:

    :Name:         Gateway 2